SAP-archive/hana-xsa-python-buildpack/README.md

 This buildpack has been tested in online mode with the following Python versions on Linux based systems.

-Python 2.7.13 (last know version in the Python2 series) Python 3.6.2 (current stable version)
+Python 2.7.13 (last know version in the Python2 series)

+Python 3.6.2 (current stable version)

-If you require a different version, specifiy it in the blah file as described in the configuration section.
+If you require a different python version, specifiy it in the python/runtime.txt file as described in the configuration section.

 Again as mentioned at the top of this README, this buildpack is for HANA XS Advanced usage only.